 Free Trade

 Georgia became a WTO member in 2000 and now has one of the world’s most open trading regimes.
-Its average most-favored-nation tariff rate (the average rate it applies to imports from other WTO countries) is 1.5 percent.
+Its average most-favored-nation tariff rate (the average rate it applies to imports from other WTO countries) is 1.5%.
 This is actually the lowest average tariff rate among all WTO members.

 An Open Immigration Policy